 - Not loud enough to mask all external noise.

-- Takes time to find the track you want.
+- Takes time to scan through all the soundtracks.

 Please note that this article isn’t an exact transcript of my video above.
 I’ve organised it to be more concise and easier to scan for the information you might be most interested in.